Reduce AP exceptions by 30% with the SMART Accounts Payable Goals Checklist

 Request a Demo

-Automated invoice processing has changed traditional finance operations through technological breakthroughs.
-The modern automation system uses predefined business rules that create the quickest way from receipt to payment using “if this, then that” logic.
+Automated invoice processing has changed traditional finance operations by leveraging invoice processing automation software.
+It uses predefined business rules that create the quickest way from receipt to payment using “if this, then that” logic.

 Step 1: Invoice capture and data extraction